stackrox/stackrox/pkg/features/README.md

 This is the default feature flag.
 The value of the flag can be changed in both release and development builds.
 Use this if you want the end user to be able to enable or disable the setting.

 > :warning: To introduce features that could be disabled in release builds, you must be cautious to ensure that Central returns to "normal" state after disabling the feature.
+Especially for the features at the tech-preview stage.
 > Sometimes it is not as simple as turning off the feature flag to return Central to the "normal" state for various reasons, including (but not limited to) schema and data changes.

 ## Overriding the default value of a feature flag